sousou15/Backdoor/README.md

 # Modules

+For now, ports and hosts can be customized on the code.

 -Maat: Grants comprehensive access to target systems, facilitating command execution, file manipulation, and reconnaissance.
 Based on sockets.
 TCP.

 -MaatReverse: Establishes a covert reverse connection, enabling communication from the target to the operator's server.
 Reverse shell.
 Still working on it ;)